Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 No, that's wonderful.

-I'd never considered it from that standpoint, and that does make sense.
+I've never considered it from that standpoint.

-Like a thief uh, you know, puts a knife and you can jujitsu him or you can run or you can or and you can choose to surrender your wallet or whatever it is, but there's something but when when your money is stolen by sort of shadowy statist or quasi-status entities and there's nothing you you can't fight back against that.
+Like a thief, you know, puts a knife and you can jujitsu him or you can run or you can, and you can choose to surrender your wallet or whatever it is, but there's something.

-And I think that's why Jesus got the most angry at the people who had the least uh choice.
+And I think that's why Jesus got the most angry at the people who had the least choice.

-So and and why he forgave the people nailing him up was because they didn't accept that he was the son of God, and so they didn't have the choice to treat him as anything other than a common criminal, and they believed that it was important to obey the state no matter what.
+So, and why he forgave the people nailing him up was because they didn't accept that he was the son of God.

 So he said they don't know what they're doing.

-They don't understand that they have a choice, but the money changers were feasting and profiting off people's desire for salvation and virtue and communion with God.
+But the money changers were feasting and profiting off people's desire for salvation and virtue and communion with God.

-And uh that's uh that's pretty terrible.
+And that's pretty terrible.

 No, that's the very, very good observation.

-Or do you think it can basically it it'll just it'll change them in the same way it may have changed other people?
+Or do you think it can basically it'll just it'll change them in the same way it may have changed other people?

-God above, please let nation states start adopting Bitcoin.
+Oh God above, please let nation states start adopting Bitcoin.

-Please God, let's get as many bitcoins into the wallets of politicians as humanly possible, because then they're invested, and people tend not to shoot themselves in the foot.
+Please, God, let's get as many Bitcoins into the wallets of politicians as humanly possible because then they're invested and people tend not to shoot themselves in the foot.

 So I would love for nation states to adopt Bitcoin.